9 Warning Signs and Symptoms of Leaky Gut

 Amazingly, our intestinal lining covers more than 4,000 square feet–about the area of an NBA basketball court!

 The intestines are where food is broken down and nutrients are absorbed.
-They also act as a protective barrier—allowing very small substances through, while keeping harmful particles out of your bloodstream, such as bacteria, viruses, undigested food particles, and toxins.
+They also act as a protective barrier, allowing very small substances through while keeping harmful particles out of your bloodstream, including bacteria, viruses, undigested food particles, and toxins.

 When the gut becomes permeable, these unwanted toxins enter the bloodstream, causing widespread inflammation and triggering a response in the immune system.

 Unfortunately, mainstream medical doctors do not always recognize this syndrome or know how to treat it.
 Instead of receiving treatment for the cause of your symptoms (which may include diarrhea, constipation, headaches, brain fog and fatigue), you end up receiving treatment that only addresses the symptoms themselves.